Limbic System Impairment:Understanding the Root Cause

-The initial traumatic event may be the result of a wide variety of different experiences including illness, physical injury, chemical exposure and/or mental/emotional stress or neglect.
-However, the impact of these traumatic injuries on the central nervous system (CNS) is often one and the same: a stress response (alarm) is triggered within the CNS, at which point the body is unable to regulate this alarm reaction, and the stress response continues to run unabated.
+The initial traumatic event may be the result of a wide variety of different experiences including illness, physical injury, chemical exposure and/or mental/emotional stress or even neglect.
+However, the impact of these traumatic injuries on the central nervous system is often one and the same: a stress response (alarm) is triggered ~ and, if the body is unable to regulate and calm the nervous system, the stress response will continue to run unabated.

 Healthy Stress Response

 In contrast, the body's natural and healthy response to stress is to activate the stress response only briefly.
 Then, as soon as the stressful conditions have passed, the compensatory relaxation response automatically "kicks in", and this allows the body to relax and recuperate from the damaging effects of the recent stress.

 Consider, for example, the scenario of being chased by a tiger:

 - When the chase begins, the sympathetic stress response immediately turns on, which triggers a wide variety of biochemical and physiological changes.
 A variety of stress hormones are rapidly activated by the limbic system while, at the same time, various parasympathetic systems in the body (associated with "rest and digestion") begin shutting down in a synchronized metabolic effort to free up the body's energy for the immediate "fight, flight or freeze" response.